pingcap/blog/why-benchmarking-distributed-databases-is-so-hard.md

 However, in the TiDB part of the presentation, the benchmark results were not ideal.
 We tried to reproduce what's in the slide, but because there was some unclear information about the setup and configuration, we have got very different benchmark results.
 If you are interested in our results, feel free to email: info@pingcap.com.
 As a next step, we will work closely with Iqbal Farabi and Tara Baskara to update the results.

 In the meantime, their work got us into thinking: why is it so hard to benchmark distributed databases?
-As mentioned by <antirez> in [Why we don't have benchmarks comparing Redis with other DBs](http://antirez.com/news/85), you can see how choosing an unrealistic deployment and workload for a benchmark can easily impact the reaction to the results.
+As mentioned by &lt;antirez&gt; in [Why we don't have benchmarks comparing Redis with other DBs](http://antirez.com/news/85), you can see how choosing an unrealistic deployment and workload for a benchmark can easily impact the reaction to the results.

 If you're an avid reader of distributed system news like we are, you've probably seen your share of benchmarks.
 You've also probably stopped taking them at face value.